How are Condos Heated in Toronto Banner1

 • The number of heat pump installations in Canada has increased from 400,000 to 850,000 over the last 20 years.
 Heat pumps are shown to be the lowest-cost option for most households over the lifetime of the system, despite higher upfront costs.

-The radiators or air systems supply heat to warm the air within the condo unit.
-Further, it results in proper ventilation by keeping pure and fresh air in the room while letting off exhaust fumes.
+HVAC systems work by using radiators or air systems to supply heat and warm the air within condo units.
+They ensure proper ventilation by maintaining pure, fresh air circulation while removing exhaust fumes and stale air.

 1. Centralized Systems